 Establishing a clear hierarchy and ensuring that everyone knows their responsibilities will help to keep things organized.

-#3) Outline important procedures
+#3) Standardize important procedures and repetitive tasks

 Every organization has its own unique workflow that is defined by how work requests (tickets) are submitted, which maintenance strategy is used, which tools and equipment are available, are they using a CMMS software or not, which communication channels are used, and so on.